alhajee/ckan/doc/user-guide.rst

 .. image:: /images/manage_user_profile.jpg

-CKAN displays the user settings page.
+FMLD displays the user settings page.
 Here you can change:

 * Your full name